Bowling for Soup discography

-The discography of Bowling for Soup, an American rock band based in Wichita Falls, Texas, consists of 10 studio albums, one live album/live DVD, four compilation albums, three extended plays, 18 singles, and 25 music videos.
+The discography of Bowling for Soup, an American rock band based in Wichita Falls, Texas, consists of eleven studio albums, four live albums/live DVDs, ten compilation albums, four extended plays, twenty-five singles, and thirty-six music videos.

 A Hangover You Don't Deserve was the most successful album for the band, earning a Gold certification from the Recording Industry Association of America.
-They have sold over 5 million albums over the course of their career.